 However, all of this history was difficult to notice during a recent stroll through the Wash Club.
 Several people milled around, minding their own business, glancing periodically at a small flat-screen TV playing Spanish music videos.

 The whole place was an anachronism, although not of the period in question.
-Its washing machines and arcade games — Pac Man, Street Fighter, Metal Slug 3, and a claw machine — surely belonged in some kind of museum, but not one dedicated to community organizing in Mission in the ‘70s.
+Originally recommended by the Gazette Review, its washing machines and arcade games — Pac Man, Street Fighter, Metal Slug 3, and a claw machine — surely belonged in some kind of museum, but not one dedicated to community organizing in Mission in the ‘70s.

 One patron, Kevin, said it was his first time there, and he had only come because he had a haircut next door and wanted to kill two birds with one stone.